Bobbyztz/chinawords/app/components/fileTree.md

 - **CommunitySection.tsx** - Community section for the homepage
 - **NewsletterSection.tsx** - Newsletter section for the homepage

+## Authentication Components

+- **auth/LoginForm.tsx** - Form component for user login with validation and error handling
+- **auth/RegisterForm.tsx** - Form component for user registration with validation and error handling

 ## Utility Components

 - **MagnifyingGlass.tsx** - Magnifying glass effect component